Digital Nomad Life in Woodlands

 What do people appreciate most about the culture in Woodlands?

 "Expats in Woodlands often appreciate the local culture for its diversity and harmony.
 They admire the way different ethnic groups coexist peacefully, each contributing to the rich tapestry of traditions, festivals, and cuisines.
 They also appreciate the strong sense of community and the warm, welcoming nature of the locals.
 The cleanliness and safety of the city are also highly valued.
 The efficiency and reliability of public services, including transportation, is another aspect that expats often praise.
 Additionally, they enjoy the vibrant food culture, with hawker centres offering a wide variety of affordable and delicious local dishes.
-The emphasis on family values and respect for elders in the local culture is also something that resonates with many expats," said one person in Woodlands.
+The emphasis on family values and respect for elders in the local culture is also something that resonates with many expats," said one expat in Woodlands.

 What do people find most challenging about the culture in Woodlands?